 St Annes Town Youth Councillors (seated in the photo, with two of the parents), proved to be great ambassadors for the town, meeting up with civic leaders and engaging with the young people of Werne.
 The Burgermeister expressed an interest in how our Youth Council works and would like to see them in action.

-More information about these events is on the
+More information about fundraising events is on the

 There are already some links between GB and Caudry.
 Packaging for their locally produced sweets is supplied by Preston-